What is different about the tires on an EV?

 What about tire size?

 The rule of thumb is that wider tires provide better traction and handling, since there is more contact between the wheel and the road.
-However, this can also cause range losses through drag and friction.
+However, this can also cause range losses through aerodynamic drag and friction.

 Related, is how wheel size affects range.
 As demonstrated with Tesla wheel sizes, range generally drops with larger wheels.